Frequently Asked Question about Geriatric Massage

 Touch Research Institute (TRI) found a reduction in pain, enhanced immune functioning, activation of muscle, alertness, and performance after conducting 90 studies on the effects of geriatric massage therapy.

 Brain Function and form is compromised as we age.
 Massage therapy is known to have effectiveness as a therapeutic treatment to individuals with mental conditions, and degenerative conditions.
-For instance, the study by University of Texas (Rowe et al, 1999) found that geriatric massage techniques helped lower the instances of pacing, wandering and resistant behavior from patients suffering from Alzheimer’s disease.
+For instance, the study by University of Texas (Rowe et al, 1999) found that geriatric massage techniques helped lower the instances of pacing, wandering, and resistant behavior from patients suffering from Alzheimer’s disease.

-In a separate study with elderly suffering from dementia became less anxious following touch treatment along with verbalization (Kim et al, 1999).
+A separate study with elderly suffering from dementia became less anxious following touch treatment along with verbalization (Kim et al, 1999).

-How to massage an elderly person?
+How to Massage an Elderly Person?

 Special Training is required to work with older persons.
 Unlike any other age group, you must adopt special precautions before proper assessment.
 Aging is part of life, and every one of us experience this vital process differently, so it is important for you to empathize and conduct a proper evaluation before beginning.
-The massage therapist must also keep in mind that he/she must be considerate to the positioning.
+The massage therapist must also keep in mind that he/she must be considerate of the positioning.

 Each person is unique and experiences touch therapy differently.
 In the same way, our mind reacts to stimulants differently.
-There are the variety of parameters to consider, starting with medical history, mood, and current physical state.
+There are a variety of parameters to consider, starting with a medical history, mood, and current physical state.
 Once you have a thorough idea of their state, consider the variety of different techniques including:

 - Holding: place hands mindfully on a specific surface of the body